Mark Sturgis is host of “Straight Up with Sturg” from 7-10 PM.

 Bucket list events/games to experience: Groundhog Day in Punxsutawney, Pa.
 (I know it’s not a sport!), Iron Bowl, 2015 U.S. Curling National Championship in Kalamazzoo, Mich., Dubai World Cup (richest horse race in the world held in the United Arab Emirates)

-Favorite personal sports moment: Beating Clemson in my final home UK swim meet on Senior Day (1997) because of so many good friends and former teammates on that Clemson team.
+Favorite personal sports moment: Beating Clemson in final home UK swim meet on Senior Day (1997) because of many friends and former teammates on Clemson team.